with custom extensions

 • line_ends: List of line start and end character position that you can use with

 djlint.lint.get_line() to get line numbers from a character position.
-See the exemple.
+See the example.

 • *args, **kwargs: We might add other arguments in the future, so you should include